FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 To reiterate, with the Client Credentials grant, there is no user to log in.
 Instead, the clientId and clientSecret act as a username and password, respectively, for the entity trying to obtain an access token.

-### Device Grant
+### Device grant

 This grant is our final grant to cover.
 This grant type allows us to use the **Device login and registration** mode.
-As mentioned above, we cover this mode and the Device Grant in detail in our [OAuth Device Authorization article](/learn/expert-advice/oauth/oauth-device-authorization/).
+As mentioned above, we cover this mode and the Device grant in detail in our [OAuth Device Authorization article](/learn/expert-advice/oauth/oauth-device-authorization/).

 ## Conclusion